Can Finetuing LLMs on Small Human Samples Increase Heterogeneity, Alignment, and Belief-Action Coherence?: Results

-As shown in Figure \ref{fig:b1_b3_dist} (right panel), the human distribution for the belief that technology is deployed at both targets ($\phi_B$) is highly right-skewed, with most probability mass clustered near 0–10\%.
-The finetuned models exhibit similar patterns as the human data and capture heterogeneity, but similar to the analysis of $\phi_1$, the unfinetuned baseline suffers from homogeneity, with the probability mass across all simulation in the 30–50\% bins.
-This suggests that the base (unfinetuned) LLM does not place proper weight on the contextual variables provided in the study (e.g., valuations, disclosure type) and instead relies on a strong, low-variance prior across the three belief options.
-To further investigate this, instead of analyzing only one belief at a time, we also consider the entire belief \textit{structure} -- that is, the combinations of $\phi_1$, $\phi_2$, and $\phi_3$ -- given that each participant in the experiment, and each LLM simulation, recorded these three beliefs as part of a single response.
+As shown in Figure \ref{fig:b1_b3_dist} (right panel), the human distribution for the belief that technology is deployed at both targets is highly right-skewed, with most probability mass clustered near 0–10\%.
+The finetuned models exhibit similar patterns as the human data and capture heterogeneity, but similar to the analysis of Target 1, the unfinetuned baseline suffers from homogeneity, with the probability mass across all simulation in the 30–50\% bins.
+This suggests that the unfinetuned baseline does not place proper weight on the contextual variables provided in the study (e.g., valuations, disclosure type) and instead relies on a strong, low-variance prior across the three belief options.
+To further investigate this, instead of analyzing only one belief at a time, we also consider the entire belief \textit{structure}, given that each participant in the experiment, and each LLM simulation, recorded these three beliefs as part of a single response.
 When analyzing the belief structures elicited by humans and LLM, we find that the unfinetuned LLM suffers from extreme homogeneity.
-As shown in Table \ref{tab:unique_q3}, the unfinetuned model produces only 19 unique belief structure (i.e., combinations of $\phi_1$, $\phi_2$, and $\phi_3$) across all 929 simulations, compared to 340 in the human data.
+As shown in Table \ref{tab:unique_q3}, the unfinetuned model produces only 19 unique belief structure across all 929 simulations, compared to 340 in the human data.
 All finetuned models produce at least 200 unique combinations, indicating that even limited finetuning substantially increases the diversity of belief patterns expressed by the model.